CopperSpice API 2.0.0

 QByteArray result = gzip.readAll();

-Some Windows commands like dir are not provided by separate applications, they are intended to be run by the command interpreter.
-If you attempt to use QProcess to execute these commands directly it will not work.
-One possible solution is to execute the command interpreter itself and ask the interpreter to execute the desired command.
+Some Windows commands like dir are not implemented as a separate executable and therefore can not be started by QProcess.
+A better solution is to execute the command interpreter and ask the interpreter to execute the command.

 See also